worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/kickstarter/pretext.md

 I am technically a person who suffers from severe mental illness.
 To make sense of me in terms of those labels, think of a combination of ADHD brain, the schizophrenic spectrum (schizoaffective bipolar), and the autistic spectrum (I related strongly to self-reports of nonverbal autistics).
 My personality is fragmented into many bodies.
 Depending on how physically unhealthy I am, those personalities fall into the categories of the personality disorder clusters.
 My formative experience of childhood was love, and night terror events that took weeks to shake.

-Officially, I am bipolar type 1, with persistent delusions.
+Officially, I am bipolar type 1, with persistent delusions, and ADHD PI.
 But my experience with the professional mental health system led me to conclude that there is actually nothing wrong with me.
-I am just extremely atypical and have a very difficult time fitting in, and I have a very difficult time translating my inner world into something linear that normal people understand without accusing me of being 'delusional' and 'incomprehensible' and 'sick brain' or 'manic' or 'shadow of doom'.
+I am just extremely atypical and have a very difficult time fitting in being my honest self, and I have a very difficult time translating my inner world into something linear that normal people understand without accusing me of being 'delusional' and 'incomprehensible' and 'sick brain' or 'manic' or 'shadow of doom'.

 But here's the catch.
 I realized the other day (5 weeks ago when I quit my 6-figure fancy-pants job to pursue this effort full time, to kick myself into the deep end) that the only reason for my suffering and inner war is that I buy into their narratives, and that at times I have been a very rude and nasty and disrespectful person in the past.
 This is mainly because I am frustrated and in constant emotional pain, and I thought the only way to deal with that is to numb it with dependencies, escape, or to force it onto others, so that they can share the burden.
 This doesn't work so well.